-is a partner and head of the firm's London Employment and Pensions Team and a recognised expert for discrimination and whistle-blowing litigation before the Employment Tribunals, and also for data privacy and human rights issues arising in the employment context.
-Khurram has extensive experience of supporting clients with their complex and strategic employment matters including defending a major investment bank against a complex and high-value equal pay claim, project-managing a post-acquisition integration exercise for a global software company, dealing with the harmonisation of terms and conditions and the automatic transfer of over 2,000 employees across 11 jurisdictions, and devising a protocol for a leading retail bank for responding to data subject access requests from customers and employees.
-He is a member of the Employment Lawyers Association.
-Khurram writes extensively on employment and data privacy issues and has published several articles in publications relating to employment.
+is a recognised expert for discrimination and whistle-blowing litigation before the Employment Tribunals, and for data privacy and human rights issues arising in the employment context.
+Khurram has extensive experience of supporting clients with their complex and strategic employment matters, including: defending a major investment bank against a complex and high-value equal pay claim; project managing a post-acquisition integration exercise for a global software company, dealing with the harmonisation of terms and the automatic transfer of over 2,000 employees across 11 jurisdictions; and devising a protocol for a leading retail bank for responding to data subject access requests.

 Chambers and Partners make no representation or endorsement of the quality and services supplied